amittauro/tic-tac-toe/README.md

-# Try our Tic Tac Toe Tech Test!
+# Tic Tac Toe Tech Test

-This is a very common tech test as it demonstrates a candidate's knowledge of basic data structures.
+I worked my way through a command line app version of the tic tac toe tech test.
+The brief is given below.

 ## The brief